-Two lower-division and nine to 10 upper-division courses are required for the major.
-Completion of any course in the English sequence from 315 to 380 satisfies the general education literature requirement.
-Students should complete ENG 101 in their first year.
-All English majors must take ENG 215 (or ENG 315 as noted) as the first class in the major; students should take ENG 325 and ENG 326 by the end of the second year.
-ENG 390 should be taken the fall of their third year.
-Students must complete ENG 390 before enrolling in ENG 490.
-Transfer students or students studying abroad should meet with their major advisors to plan a comparable sequence.
+Two lower-division and nine to 11 upper-division courses are required for the major.
+Completion of any course in the English sequence from 330 to 380 satisfies the general education literature requirement.
+Students should complete ENG 101 or its equivalent in their first semester.
+All English majors must take ENG 201 and ENG 205 as the first classes in the major; students emphasizing literature or English education should take ENG 330 and ENG 350 by the end of their second year.
+The fourth year is dedicated to the core completion courses: ENG 489 is offered only in the fall and is a prerequisite for ENG 490, which is offered only in the spring for graduating seniors.
+Students emphasizing writing and rhetoric or literature may take the required internship course, ENG 495, any time during the last two years.
+Transfer students or students participating in International Programs should meet with their major advisors to plan a comparable sequence.